utilitywarehouse/semaphore-service-mirror/README.md

 ### Topology routing

-It is usually preferable to route to endpoints that live closer when addressing global services.
-For that purpose the operator will annotate all created global services with `service.kubernetes.io/topology-aware-hints=auto` and try to add hints on all the mirrored endpoints.
-In order to be able to use meaningful hints, the operator reads the local configuration `zones` field and uses the list of zones defined there as hints for local endpoints.
-If this is not set, a dummy value will be used.
-The operator also uses the dummy "remote" zone value as a hint for endpoits mirrored from remote clusters, to make sure that no routing decisions will be made on those and kube proxy will not complain about missing hints at the same time.
+In some cases, it is preferable to route to endpoints which live closer to the caller when addressing global services (first hit available endpoints in the same cluster).
+For that purpose, one can use a label to instruct the controller to set `service.kubernetes.io/topology-aware-hints=auto` label in the generated global service and instruct Kubernetes to use topology hints for routing traffic to the service.
+In order for the hints to be effective, the operator reads the local configuration `zones` field and uses the list of zones defined there as hints for local endpoints.
+If this is not set, a dummy value will be used and topology aware routing will not be feasible.
+The operator also uses the dummy "remote" zone value as a hint for endpoits mirrored from remote clusters, to make sure that no routing decisions will be made on those and kube-proxy will not complain about missing hints.
+The label to enable the above is configurable via `globalSvcTopologyLabel` field in the global configuration.

+### Fungible values

+Since service endpoints that will be involved in a global service come from multiple services in different clusters, based on the service name and namespace, certain parameters need to match across all those service definitions.
+In particular, service ports and topology labels values are fungible and if their values differ between definitions of services that feed endpoints to the same global service, there will be a race between services to force their attributes to the global service.
+For a predictable behaviour, make sure that ports match between services and either all or none set the topology label.